 There are two interacting forces in big data today that few people are talking about.
 Perhaps it just hasn’t occurred to anyone that there truly is a serious threat.
 This particular post is going to talk about big data used for healthcare, but the same issue applies to any use of big data.
-Organizations, such as Penn Medicine, are using big data to perform real world tasks that really make difference.
+Organizations, such as Penn Medicine, are using big data to perform real world tasks that really make a difference.
 For example, it’s now possible to predict the potential for diseases well in advance of any critical fallout now-at least for some diseases such as sepsis.
 The ability to predict an event before it becomes critical is important for all sorts of reasons, but the most important is improving overall health.
 Of course, it also affects the cost of healthcare and the need to use healthcare in the first place.
 But a lot of this boils down to having good big data analytics software in place.
 This will help an organization to identify, manage, and optimize their most valuable data, whilst also improving the analytics experience.
 The processing of data in the healthcare industry is quite a sizable challenge which often requires a service like this – the software solutions from MedPro Systems – to tackle it.

 However, while writing both Python for Data Science for Dummies and Machine Learning for Dummies, I’ve discovered the fallout of data errors is more critical than anyone can imagine.
 Ensuring correct data entry is a large part of the solution – software packages from Couchbase and others can help with this- but there are other concerns.
 Yes, algorithms can learn to determine which data is useful and which data isn’t, but the purer the data at the outset, the better.